csu-hmc/perturbed-data-paper/README.rst

 or download with curl, unpack the zip file, and change into the new directory::

-   $ curl -o perturbed-data-paper-master.zip https://github.com/csu-hmc/perturbed-data-paper/archive/master.zip
+   $ curl -L -o perturbed-data-paper-master.zip https://github.com/csu-hmc/perturbed-data-paper/archive/master.zip
    $ unzip perturbed-data-paper-master.zip
    $ cd perturbed-data-paper-master